Best things to do in Stanthorpe and Granite Belt Region

 Price: Depends on how much you buy!

-If you thought it doesn’t snow in Australia or in Queensland, you’d be wrong!
-So if you want to see a winter wonderland down under, then Stanthorpe is the place to see as it’s officially Queensland’s coldest town.
+If you thought it doesn’t snow in Queensland, you’d be wrong!
+If you want to see a winter wonderland down under, Stanthorpe is the place to visit, as it’s officially Queensland’s coldest town.

 While it doesn’t snow every year, if it does, it’s usually fairly light and only a day here and there.
-Although Stanthorpe has been known to be blanketed in snow, it’s rare.
-When it does snow, you’ll see an influx of tourists in town, as seeing snow really is one of the top things to do in Stanthorpe in winter.
+Although Stanthorpe is known to be snow blanketed, it’s rare.
+When it does snow, you’ll see an influx of tourists in town, as seeing snow in Queensland is extremely rare!

 If it doesn’t snow – there’s always the Snowflakes in Stanthorpe festival, held annually on the last weekend in June.
 The festivities include ice skating, snow fights and wintery food stalls.